akoidan/pychat/README.md

  3. Install [redis](https://github.com/MSOpenTech/redis/releases).
 Get the newest version or at least 2.8.
  4. Install [sassc](http://sass-lang.com/libsass).
 Add **sassc** command path to `PATH` variable.
  5. Install [mysql](http://dev.mysql.com/downloads/mysql/).
 You basically need mysql server and python connector.
  6. You also need to install python's **mysqlclient**.
 If you want to compile one yourself you need to **vs2015** tools.
-You can downloads download [visual-studio](https://www.visualstudio.com/en-us/downloads/download-visual-studio-vs.aspx) and install [Common Tools for Visual C++ 2015](http://i.stack.imgur.com/J1aet.png).
+You can download [visual-studio](https://www.visualstudio.com/en-us/downloads/download-visual-studio-vs.aspx) and install [Common Tools for Visual C++ 2015](http://i.stack.imgur.com/J1aet.png).
 You need to run setup as administrator.
 The only connector can be found [here](http://dev.mysql.com/downloads/connector/python/).
 The wheel (already compiled) connectors can be also found here [Mysqlclient](http://www.lfd.uci.edu/~gohlke/pythonlibs/#mysqlclient).
 Use `pip` to install them.
  7. Add bash commands to `PATH` variable. **Cygwin** or **git's** will do find.(for example if you use only git **PATH=**`C:\Program Files\Git\usr\bin;C:\Program Files\Git\bin`).

 ### [Ubuntu](http://www.ubuntu.com/):